TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/functions.md

 ### hostname

-Returns a string matching the hostname of the machine running Benthos.
+Returns a string matching the hostname of the machine running Tyk Streams.

 #### Examples